 (See also Approach to Parasitic Infections Approach to Parasitic Infections Human parasites are organisms that live on or in a person and derive nutrients from that person (its host).
 There are 3 types of parasites: Single-cell organisms (protozoa, microsporidia) Multicellular... read more .)

 Pathophysiology of Toxocariasis

 The eggs of Toxocara canis, T. cati, and other animal ascarid helminths mature in soil and infect dogs, cats, and other animals.
-Humans may accidentally ingest eggs in soil contaminated by stool from infected animals or may ingest infected transfer hosts (eg, rabbits).
+Humans may accidentally ingest eggs in soil contaminated by stool from infected animals or may ingest undercooked infected transfer hosts (eg, rabbits).
 The eggs hatch in the human intestine.
-Larvae penetrate the bowel wall and may migrate through the liver, lungs, CNS, eyes, or other tissues.
-Tissue damage is caused by focal eosinophilic granulomatous reactions to the migrating larvae.
-The larvae usually do not complete their development in the human body but can remain alive for many months.
+Larvae penetrate the bowel wall and may migrate through the liver, lungs, central nervous system (CNS), eyes, or other tissues.
+Tissue damage is caused by the parasite and the local immune response it elicits.

-The syndrome is self-limiting in 6 to 18 mo if egg intake ceases.
+The syndrome is self-limiting in 6 to 18 months if egg intake ceases.
 Deaths due to invasion of the brain or heart occur rarely.

 OLM occurs in older children and less commonly in young adults.
 The lesion may be confused with retinoblastoma or other intraocular tumors.

 Enzyme immunoassay for antibodies against Toxocara plus clinical findings

 Diagnosis of toxocariasis is based on clinical, epidemiologic, and serologic findings.